Smooth Functors vs. Differential Forms: Transgression to Loop Spaces

 \section{Transgression to Loop Spaces}

-In this section we use the rather trivial observation that 2-functors defined on the path 2-groupoid $\mathcal{P}_2(X)$ of a smooth manifold $X$ induce structure on the loop space $LX:=C^{\infty}(S^1,X)$, since loops are particular 1-morphisms $\mathcal{P}_2(X)$.
-In order to understand this structure properly, we equip $LX$ with its canonical diffeology, which comes from the fact that $LX=D^{\infty}(S^1,X)$.
-According to the first example we gave in Section \ref{sec1_2}, this is a diffeological space.
+In this section we use the observation that 2-functors defined on the path 2-groupoid $\mathcal{P}_2(X)$ of a smooth manifold $X$ induce structure on the loop space $LX:=C^{\infty}(S^1,X)$, since loops are particular 1-morphisms in $\mathcal{P}_2(X)$.
+In order to understand this structure properly, we equip $LX$ with the canonical diffeology of $LX=D^{\infty}(S^1,X)$, see Section \ref{sec1_2}.
 In Section \ref{sec3_1a} we generalize the relation between smooth functors and differential forms (Theorem \ref{th3}) from smooth manifolds $X$ to arbitrary diffeological spaces, in particular to $LX$.
 In Section \ref{sec4_2} we combine this generalized statement on $LX$ with Theorem \ref{th2} on $X$.